M-14 (Michigan highway): Route description

 Once across the county line, the M-14 freeway runs through residential subdivisions from the western Detroit suburbs.
 There is an interchange for Beck Road and M-14 expands to six lanes, turning back to the east.
-The freeway crosses a rail line operated by CSX Transportation The freeway passes Ford Motor Company's Sheldon Road Plant near the Sheldon Road interchange.
+The freeway crosses a rail line operated by CSX Transportation, and passes the Ford Motor Company's Sheldon Road Plant near the Sheldon Road interchange.
 There is a crossing for another CSX rail line near the bridges over the River Rouge by the St. Johns Golf Course.
 The freeway through this area curves around a bit north of its previous course.
 As M-14 nears the Livonia city line, it meets an interchange with I-96 and I-275 that marks the eastern terminus of M-14 in Plymouth Township.

 M-14 is maintained by MDOT like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2010 showed that the highest traffic levels along M-14 were the 86,500 vehicles daily east of the Sheldon Road interchange in Plymouth Township; the lowest counts were the 26,641 vehicles per day west of the Miller Road interchange.
 All of M-14 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.